A Mixture of Coalesced Generalized Hyperbolic Distributions: Multiple Scaled Distributions

-The main difference between the traditional multivariate-$t$ density given in~\eqref{eq:nvmm_t} and the multiple scaled multivariate-$t$ density given in~\eqref{eq:mst_dens} is that the degrees of freedom can now be parameterized separately in each dimension, $p$.
-Therefore, unlike the multivariate-$t$ distribution, the multiple scaled representation can account for differences in tail weight in every dimension \citep[see][for details]{forbes14}.
+The main difference between the traditional multivariate-$t$ density given in~\eqref{eq:nvmm_t} and the multiple scaled multivariate-$t$ density given in~\eqref{eq:mst_dens} is that the degrees of freedom can now be parameterized separately in each dimension~$j$.
+Therefore, unlike the standard multivariate-$t$ distribution, the multiple scaled density in \eqref{eq:mst_dens} can account for different tail weight in each dimension \citep{forbes14}.